-Evaluation forms
+Assessment forms

-Forms completed by tutors or teachers provide formative feedback on various course and components elements.
+Forms completed by tutors or teachers provide feedback on various course and components elements.
 There are various types of evaluation forms:

 - Professionalism forms: Student professionalism is assessed throughout the Foundations Curriculum.
 In each course, students are required to demonstrate satisfactory professionalism in order to receive credit.
-See the Professionalism section for details. - Student contribution forms: forms used to assess student contribution and participation and are delivered through MedSIS. - Case reports: detailed reports of the symptoms, signs, diagnosis, treatment and follow-up of an individual patient.
+See the Professionalism section for details. - Case reports: detailed reports of the symptoms, signs, diagnosis, treatment and follow-up of an individual patient.
 Case reports may contain a demographic profile of the patient, but usually describe an unusual or novel occurrence.
-These are delivered through MedSIS. - Clinical performance evaluations/ clinical encounter cards: short forms intended to provide formative feedback on elements of the ICE course component, based on a clinical encounter with a focus on the patient-centred aspects of care.
+These are delivered through MedSIS. - Clinical performance assessment/ clinical encounter cards: short forms intended to provide formative feedback on elements of the ICE course component, based on a clinical encounter with a focus on the patient-centred aspects of care.
 These are delivered through MedSIS.